semuconsulting/PyGPSClient/README.md

 1. PRESET commands support a variety of preset and user-defined commands - see [user defined presets](#userdefined)

-An icon to the right of each 'SEND' button indicates the latest polled state of the displayed configuration (pending, confirmed or warning). **NB** this is not a 100% reliable indication as the UBX protocol does not support explicit command handshaking, and confirmation responses can occasionally get lost or delayed in heavy inbound traffic.
+An icon to the right of each 'SEND' button indicates the latest polled state of the displayed configuration (pending, confirmed or warning).
+A warning icon may simply indicate that this particular configuration message type is not supported by your receiver (typically accompanied by an ACK-NAK response). **NB** this is not a 100% reliable indication as the UBX protocol does not support explicit command handshaking, and confirmation responses can occasionally get lost or delayed in heavy inbound traffic.
 To ensure timely confirmation responses, try temporarily disabling periodic inbound traffic using the preset commands provided.